 Formal Requirements

-Graduate courses offered in Comparative Politics are divided into a proseminar, a second tier of courses reflecting general comparative approaches, and a third tier of more specialized courses.
-Majors in the field are required to take at least five courses, including the proseminar, at least two second tier courses, and a least one third tier course.
+Graduate courses offered in Comparative Politics are divided into a pro-seminar, a second tier of courses reflecting general comparative approaches, and a third tier of more specialized courses.
+Majors in the field are required to take at least five courses, including the pro-seminar, at least two second-tier courses, and at least one third-tier course.
 All majors must also pass a language competency test in the language most relevant to their field of interest.
-Competence in advanced quantitative method or formal game theory may be substituted for the foreign language requirement with permission from the field chair.
+All majors must also take at least one advanced method course beyond the department’s required method sequence for PhD students.
 All majors must have an adviser chosen from among the core faculty listed below.

 Proseminar: (Tier 1)